 Mr. Burns handles issues across the whole ambit of the employment jurisdiction of the tribunals and the civil courts for both claimants and respondents.
 As junior counsel for the Crown, since 2003 and continuing, he frequently represents government agencies and organisations such as HMPS, MOD, HMRC, DWP, and the Probation Service.

 For example he does cases involving TUPE, contracting in and out, large-scale redundancies, variations of employment conditions, enforcement of post-employment covenants, unfair dismissal, discrimination and whistle-blowing claims.
-He has been a part-time employment judge since 2004.
+He has been a part-time employment judge sitting in London since 2004.